MyEcoria/PilouIcons/README.md

 # Pilou

-This is the source code the [MonKey](https://monkey.banano.cc/), the graphical representation of [DogeNano](https://dogenano.io) addresses.
+This is the source code the Doggycons, the graphical representation of [DogeNano](https://dogenano.io) addresses.

 ## Frontend